Lybecker/azure-secure-networking-for-devs/exercises/instructions/3-bastion.md

 The current status of the hub resource group should now be as depicted below.
 EU and US resource groups are omitted since we didn't touch them in this exercise.

+> If you forgot the password for the jumpbox, you can reset it in the portal.

 ```mermaid
 graph
     subgraph rg-hub["rg-hub-{team name}-dev"]